northwesternfintech/NUTC/README.md

 Each algorithm operates within its own process, ensuring isolation from the exchange and other algorithms.
 This setup enhances control over the algorithm, allowing limitations on certain functions and rate limiting order calls.

-Location: `NUTC/exchange/src/wrapper`

-Note: The wrapper code is some of the oldest in the codebase and is of low quality.
+Note: The wrapper code is some of the oldest in the codebase.
 Contributions to its improvement are welcome.

 ### Exchange